TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lesson.md

     * Create a halving program as well as program that halves to whole numbers.

 ###Accommodation/Differentiation
 If students are moving quickly, it is possible to introduce the concepts of booleans here.
-Discuss how students would represent binary (0s and 1s).
+Discuss how students would represent binary (0's and 1's).
 In practice these translate to True and False.
-Convert numbers to boolean, and booleans to number.
+Convert numbers to boolean, and booleans to numbers.

 [Do Now]:do_now.md